Radiation therapy (also called radiotherapy) typically uses targeted, high-energy X-rays to kill cancer cells.

 For a summary of research studies on lumpectomy plus radiation therapy in the treatment of DCIS, visit the Breast Cancer Research Studies section.

-For most women, radiation therapy is recommended after lumpectomy since much of the breast tissue is left intact.
+For most women, radiation therapy is recommended after lumpectomy.

 If your treatment plan includes mastectomy, radiation therapy and breast reconstruction, discuss possible risks with your breast surgeon and radiation oncologist.